-1. Should you buy a house right now?
+1. Should you buy a property right now?

 You have to factor in your plans and finances to decide whether buying a house right now makes sense.
 Can you afford to buy a home right now?
 Will renting make much sense instead?